 Can I travel with my colleagues?

 Yes, we can accommodate groups of most sizes.
-The minimum number of participants for a custom tour is 6.
+The minimum number of participants for a custom tour is generally about 6.

 Can I travel with my students?